laurent22/joplin/readme/faq.md

 Unfortunately it is not possible.
 Joplin synchronises with file systems using an open format however it does not mean the sync files are meant to be user-editable.
 The format is designed to be performant and reliable, not user friendly (it cannot be both), and that cannot be changed.
 Joplin sync directory is basically just a database.

-# Could they be a PIN or password to restrict access to Joplin?
+# Could there be a PIN or password to restrict access to Joplin?

 Short answer: no. The end to end encryption that Joplin implements is to protect the data during transmission and on the cloud service so that only you can access it.